18F/peek-delayed_job/README.md

 Things this peek view provides:

-- The total number of queued jobs for each queue.
+- The total number of queued jobs<!-- for each queue -->.
-- The total number of workers.
+- The total number of failed jobs.

 ## Installation